-- 14. The Council is currently debt free and the assumption in the capital expenditure plans is that the Council will not need to externally borrow over the MTFS.
-Available resources (usable reserves and working capital) remain steady over the medium term, with usable reserves being used to finance both capital and revenue expenditure over time. - 15.
-The new accounting standard IFRS16 comes into force on 1st April 2022.
-IFRS 16 affects how leases are measured, recognised and presented in the accounts and essentially means that some leases may have to be classified as capital expenditure.
-The full impact of this change is still yet to be determined and this is likely to impact on the CFR.
-As we currently have no external borrowing this is unlikely to affect the Authorised Limit.
+- 14. The Council is currently debt free and the assumption in the capital expenditure plans is that the Council will not need to externally borrow over the MTFS predominantly due to CIL and S106 monies.
+Available resources (usable reserves and working capital) gently tail off over the medium term, with usable reserves being used over the medium term to finance both capital and revenue expenditure and working capital steadily reducing as S106 monies in relation to Education are no longer paid to the Council. - 15.
+The new accounting standard IFRS16 has been delayed again and now comes into force on 1st April 2024.
+IFRS 16 affects how leases are measured, recognised, and presented in the accounts and essentially means that some leases may have to be classified as capital expenditure.
+The full impact of this change will be determined but it is thought that it is unlikely to impact significantly on the CFR.